 When I have a macchiato, it is always a double (technically a doppio macchiato) or a triple espresso.
 I love larger coffees.
 When making, ensure that you have equal amounts of espresso as you have milk.

 It is one of the better drinks of espresso culture.

 A favorite amongst Spaniards, and where I first seen it when I moved to Spain some 20+ years ago.
 There are variations of a cortado around Europe, and it even varies regionally in Spain.
-Served as 1:1 ratio of steamed milk and espresso.
+Served in a 1:1 ratio of steamed milk and espresso.
 In Catalunya, particularly Tarragona, you’ll see it made with more espresso than milk.

 While in others it is 1 part espresso and 2 parts steamed milk, topped with foam and a light sprinkling of sugar.

 Yes, I love an occasional cortado, as a double espresso and a dash of milk and topped with foam.

 A Galão, a Portuguese favorite is one of the many types of espresso drinks that are similar to a latte.
 It is thick, creamy and rather enjoyable.
 It’s an espresso with parts steamed milk.
 Quickly made in minutes.

 An Espresso Con Panna is an espresso with cream and is a very common espresso beverage in Italy.
 Simply pull a single shot or double shot of espresso and add whipped cream.

 #9 Black Tie